tadam-framework/tadam-website/markdown/basics/templates.md

 ## HTML in layout

-In case you need to repeat the same HTML structure, it is possible to extend a template.In case you need to repeat the same HTML structure, it is possible to extend a template or to define which zones will change in each page.
+In case you need to **repeat the same HTML** structure, it is possible to extend a template.
+In case you need to repeat the same HTML structure, it is possible to **extend a template** or to define which zones will change in each page.

-I create a template in `/resources/templates/layouts/base.html` that will be my reference to generate new ones.
+I create a template in **/resources/templates/layouts/base.html** that will be my reference to generate new ones.
 It will contain everything that is repetitive: header, footer, navs...
-You define the zones, or `block`s, where you want to add the HTML.
+You define the zones, or **block**s, where you want to add the HTML.

 ``` django
 <!DOCTYPE html>